-Further, the Reserve Bank of India has granted relief to borrowers by way of moratorium of interest and principal installments falling due to Indian banks and financial institutions till May 2020.
+Further, the Reserve Bank of India has granted relief to borrowers by way of moratorium of interest and principal installments falling due to Indian banks and financial institutions till Aug 2020.
+However, the same is not applicable as company has been classified as NPA by the Consortium lenders.

-Note 35 - Arbitration Claims by the company
+Note 34 - Arbitration Claims by the company